 Black Rock Reservoir is a small remote scenic lake at an elevation of 1.260m (4,133 ft) above the sea level, located in Fresno County, in the central portion of the U.S. state of California.

 Set high on the outskirts of Kings Canyon National Park and on the edge of Sierra National Forest, the paved road to the reservoir is not recommended for persons with nervous conditions.
 It’s called Black Rock Road.
-It’s 11 miles long, paved and extremely narrow.
+It’s 11 miles long.
 From Fresno, go 47 miles east on CA 180, to Piedra Road, then 17 miles on Trimmer Springs Road to the split at the bridge that crosses the river to Balch Camp.
 Follow Black Rock Road through the PG&E facility and continue on to Black Rock Reservoir.

-It’s very risky to people afraid of heights.
-This road is a single narrow pathway and one that would require backing up if another vehicle is approaching from the opposite direction.
-There are no guard rails and is a long trip to the bottom.
+The area is very remote.
+There is no cell phone service at all.
 This is bear country and there are raccoon problems.
 Please store food properly and do not feed the animals.
 Bring mosquito repellant.
 Fuel can be purchased east of Fresno along highway 180 north of Sanger when entering from the Fresno area.
 Prather and Shaver Lake also have facilities for food and fuel.
 By far, one of the most scenic times to travel this road is late winter or early springtime.
 The flower bloom can be quite beautiful and there are a couple of waterfalls worth viewing.
 The paved road ends at the reservoir where a small campground is located at an altitude of 4,000 feet.

 Road suggested by autoramblings.com